Is Complexity Your Biggest Cybersecurity Risk?

 1. Count your security tools.
 List every platform that monitors, alerts, or reports on security.
 Include the ones that only one person knows how to check.
 If the count exceeds what your team can realistically monitor, complexity is already a risk.

 2. Check your MFA coverage.
 Not the percentage your tool reports.
-The actual registration status of every account.
+The actual registration status of every account in your Microsoft 365 tenant.
 Gaps always hide in the details.

 3. Run a Secure Score check.
-Your Microsoft Secure Score is a free baseline.
-If it's below 60%, you have work to do.
-If you don't know the number, that's the first problem to solve.
+Your Microsoft Secure Score is a free baseline inside the Microsoft 365 admin center.
+If it is below 60%, you have work to do.
+If you do not know the number, that is the first problem to solve.

 4. Talk to a mortgage IT specialist.
-A provider who understands both Microsoft 365 and mortgage compliance can tell you exactly where your complexity creates risk.
+A provider that understands both Microsoft 365 and mortgage compliance can tell you exactly where your vendor complexity creates risk, and what consolidating onto the Microsoft Defender stack under a single-vendor operating model would change.

 Frequently Asked Questions

 IT complexity increases risk by creating blind spots between disconnected security tools.
 Each platform monitors its own domain without sharing context with others.
 A phishing attack that compromises an identity and then accesses an endpoint appears as separate minor events across different dashboards.
-Alert fatigue, configuration drift, and coverage gaps between products all compound as more tools are added without centralized orchestration.
+Alert fatigue, configuration drift, and coverage gaps between products all compound as more tools are added from more vendors without centralized orchestration.
+The fix is consolidating onto a unified stack, which for most mortgage shops means the Microsoft Defender suite already included in their Microsoft 365 licensing.

 Radware's 2025 Financial Threat Analysis identified a 27% year-over-year increase in cyberattacks on financial institutions.
-The primary threats include phishing and social engineering attacks targeting employees with access to borrower data, ransomware campaigns increasingly aimed at small and mid-size financial firms, and supply chain attacks exploiting trusted vendor relationships.
+The primary threats include phishing and social engineering attacks targeting employees with access to borrower data, ransomware campaigns aimed at small and mid-size financial firms, and supply chain attacks exploiting trusted vendor relationships.
 The WEF's 2026 Global Cybersecurity Outlook adds AI-enhanced fraud and deepfakes as emerging concerns for the financial sector.
+The common thread is that all three threat families exploit gaps between disconnected security tools more easily than they exploit any single product, which is why consolidating onto the Microsoft Defender stack is a structural fix rather than another point solution.